|Re: 2009 Mac Pro High CPU Core Temperatures w/OS X audio playback (or FW I/O)|

 "Mac OS X intentionally doesn't support "processor affinity" which is a feature found in most other operating systems.
 This means Apple does not allow any process to select on which processor core and by which scheduling strategy a process should run.
 As a consequence, code which determines the temperature of processor core X will have to wait until the OS happens to let this code coincidentally execute on core X. No program and not even a kernel extension can influence when this will happen.

 If total load on the system is low, the power management of Mac OS X will additionally switch off the unneeded cores, powering them down by entering HALT state.
 You will notice this in Temperature Monitor when at first the hyper-threaded virtual cores (even core numbers), and in a two-package CPU system, an entire processor (lower or upper half core numbers) are shut down.
 These cores are sleeping, so they won't return temperature readings any longer which is correctly reflected in Temperature Monitor by "---" readings.
-(In the first TM screenshot above (iTunes audio playback), only Core 4 was shown as "---", although at other times I'd seen more depending on load/usage/conditions.-Mike)
+(In the first TM screenshot above (iTunes audio playback), only Core 4 was shown as "---", although at other times I'd seen more depending on load/usage/conditions.-M)

 The behavior of HWinfo32 could even be seen as a bug because this program might interfere with the objects it monitors, indirectly influencing its own measurements.
 If the program forces all cores to run monitoring code in regular time intervals, it will hereby create additional load, waking all processors and actively modifying the scheduling policy of the system.